Cybercrime Bitcoin Revenue Estimations: Quantifying the Impact of Methodology and Coverage: How To Estimate

 \paragraph{Value and time filtering.} The proposed estimations do not use value and time filtering for several reasons.
 First, these filters are helpful only if payment addresses are reused for multiple purposes (e.g., different campaigns or cybercrimes) and the estimation targets just one (e.g., a specific campaign).
 Second, they are group-specific, and the selection of a proper filtering range is affected by the group's coverage.
 In addition, value filtering does not apply to cases where the payment amount is not pre-determined (e.g., clippers and giveaway scams) and when each victim is assigned a different amount (e.g., some ransomware families).
-When authors believe value and time filtering (or any other group-specific filtering) should be applied, we recommend providing estimations with and without those filters.
+If authors believe value and time filtering (or any other group-specific filtering) should be applied, we recommend providing estimations with and without those filters.

 \paragraph{Other blockchains.} Three surveyed works also collect seeds for other blockchains such as Cardano, Ethereum, Monero, and Ripple~\cite{cybercriminalLee,xia2020characterizing,li2023giveaway}.
 We have focused on estimating Bitcoin revenue for two reasons.
 First, prior works exclusively apply a DD estimation on other blockchains.
 Thus, there are no methodologies to compare.
 Besides, \tool currently only supports Bitcoin.
-To estimate the revenue of a cybercriminal activity that solicits victim payments on multiple blockchains, we recommend performing a separate DD estimation on each blockchain (e.g., using the webpage or API of blockchain explorers) and adding the estimations.
+To estimate the revenue of a cybercriminal activity that solicits victim payments on multiple blockchains, we recommend performing a separate DD-DC estimation on each blockchain.
+For each blockchain, deposits to the seeds can be obtained using the webpage or API of blockchain explorers and the double counting filter only requires checking if seeds appear among the inputs of each deposit.
 We expect future research to investigate more sophisticated estimation methodologies for other blockchains (e.g., novel expansions).

 \paragraph{Conversion rate.} The above recommendations focus on estimating BTC revenue.
 To estimate the financial impact on victims using fiat currency (e.g., USD) we recommend applying the BTC to fiat conversion rate on the day each payment was received.
 This conversion accounts for a victim's loss at the time it happened.
 Conversions using a later fixed date are difficult to interpret due to the high variability of the BTC conversion rate over time.
 In particular, we have shown how older cybercriminal campaigns that collected high amounts of BTC (e.g., Locky) had a lower USD financial impact on victims than more recent campaigns that collected fewer BTCs (e.g., DarkSide).